-[See Safety Transfers/Assignments on page 14, Dating Violence, Discrimination, Harassment, and Retaliation on page 36, Hazing on page 53, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[See Safety Transfers/Assignments, Dating Violence, Discrimination, Harassment, and Retaliation, Hazing, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]

-Career and Technical Education (CTE) Programs (Secondary Grade Levels Only)
+Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Grade Levels Only)

-Edgewood Independent School District offers Career and Technical Education programs in Architecture and Construction; Arts, Audio Video Technology and Communications; Business, Marketing, and Finance; Education and Training; Health Science; Hospitality and Tourism; Human Services; Law and Public Service; Manufacturing; Science, Technology, Engineering and Mathematics; Transportation, Distribution and Logistics.
-Admission to these programs is based on interest and aptitude, prerequisite requirements, age appropriateness and class space available.
+Edgewood Independent School District offers Career and Technical Education programs in Arts, Audio Video Technology and Communications; Business, Marketing, and Finance; Education and Training; Health Science; Hospitality and Tourism; Human Services; Law and Public Service; Manufacturing; Science, Technology, Engineering and Mathematics; Transportation, Distribution and Logistics.

+Admission and enrollment to these programs is based on interest and aptitude, prerequisite requirements, age appropriateness and class space available.